Masoudmashayekh/Django/README.md

 # 3.july.2025

 ## What I Learned:
 - Converting views to class based
+- Adding a Comment Model
+- Adding a Comment Form

 ## Useful links: